solidify/jira-azuredevops-migrator/docs/overview.md

 6. The migration process tracks progress in a [journal file](journalfile.md).
 The journal makes it possible to resume a migration, for instance to import items that failed in the import due to configuration issues.

-7. The export will generate [migration items](migration-item.md) for all Jira isses.
+7. The export will generate [migration items](migration-item.md) for all Jira issues.

 8. Run the [import](wi-import.md) phase.